Self-Tuning Self-Supervised Image Anomaly Detection: Visualization of CutDiff

 Fig. \ref{fig:cutdiff-images} shows the images generated from CutPaste, CutOut, and CutDiff, respectively, with different hyperparameter choices.
-CutDiff is similar to CutOut, except that it generates a smooth circular patch which supports gradient-based updates of its hyperparameters.
-It is clear from the figure that the two other augmentations, CutPaste and CutOut, are not differentiable as they replace the original pixels with new ones (either black for CutOut or a copied patch for CutPaste).
+CutDiff is similar to CutOut, except that it creates a smooth circular patch which supports gradient-based updates of its hyperparameters.
+It is clear that the two other augmentations, CutPaste and CutOut, are not differentiable as they replace the original pixels with new ones (either black for CutOut or a copied patch for CutPaste).